Institute kicks against importation of polymer by extractive industries – The Sun Nigeria

 The Polymer Institute of Nigeria (PIN) has kicked against the importation of polymer by extractive industries in the country.

-The annual conference had the theme, “Polymer in the extractive industries: Prospects and challenges”.

-The communiqué read in part, “Currently the extractive industry in Nigeria is heavily dependent on the importation of these polymers thereby overstretching the oil exchange and also violating the local content.
+PIN National President, Prof. Paul Mamza signed the communiqué, which read in part: “Currently, the extractive industry in Nigeria is heavily dependent on the importation of these polymers thereby overstretching the oil exchange and also violating the local content.
 This is in spite of the abundant raw materials and professionals in the field of polymer science, engineering and technology that has the capacity to harness the existing potentials endowed in our dear nation.

 “The Polymer Institute of Nigeria (PIN), however, has recognized the prospects and challenges of polymers in the extractive industry which informed the choice of the theme of this year’s conference”.